aws-samples/aws-vpc-traffic-mirroring-source-automation/README.md

 1. The Lambda function loads the user-defined configuration to determine if the instance involved in the event should be configured with traffic mirroring
 1. The function then configures the primary ENI of the instance as a traffic mirror source
 1. The Lambda function uses the Traffic Mirror target defined in the user-defined configuration to set up mirroring.
+The Lambda function uses the Traffic Mirror target for the AZ that the source instance is running in.
+For example, if the source instance is running in AZ ID xxxx-az1, the Lambda function will use 'targetID-az1'.
+This customization will help save data transfer cost as the mirrored traffic does not move across AZs.
-1. If a target is not defined, the Lambda function creates and reuses Traffic Mirror targets as needed.
-If a Traffic Mirror target has reach its source limit, the Lambda function creates a new target.
+1. The Lambda function uses the Traffic Mirror filter defined in the user-defined configuration to set up mirroring.
+The Lambda function will use a Traffic Mirror filter based on instance tag 'server_type'.
+The solution expects values 'web', 'app' or 'db' for the instance tag 'server_type'; and based on a specific value of this tag, it selects the Traffic Mirror filter.
+For example, if the instance tag 'server_type' is set to 'web', the Lambda function will use the Traffic Mirror filter 'filterID-web'.
 1. The function also ensures that traffic mirroring is not enabled on the target instances.

-Please refer to [CloudFormation Template](https://github.com/aws-samples/amazon-vpc-traffic-mirroring-source-automation/blob/master/template.yaml) for information about resources and permissions created by CloudFormation.
+Please refer to [CloudFormation Template](https://gitlab.aws.dev/hirenaws/security-aod-artifact) for information about resources and permissions created by CloudFormation.

 ------